Frequently Asked Questions

 How can I help?

-Monthly contributions through utility bills if you are a customer of SCANA Energy, Walton Gas or either of the following Georgia city utility systems: Claxton, Cairo, Hartwell, Perry, Royston, Sylvester, Thomson, Toccoa or Waynesboro.
+Monthly contributions through utility bills if you are a customer of SCANA Energy, Walton Gas, or any of the following Georgia city utility systems: Adairsville, Claxton, Hartwell, Madison, Perry, Royston, Sylvester, Thomson, Tifton, Toccoa, or Waynesboro.

 Mail contributions to …

-To Make an online donation, please visit our donation page.
+To make a donation online, please visit our donation page.

 Are contributions tax deductible?